William Newsom: Career

 He worked as a legal adviser to the Italian division of Getty Oil and then as a tax attorney for the Getty family.
 Newsom helped to deliver the ransom money for the release of John Paul Getty III.

 In 1967, he married Tessa Menzies, and had two children (including Gavin) before divorcing her after five years.
 In 1968, he ran unsuccessfully against California State Senator Milton Marks, a popular Republican.
 Newsom was also corporate counsel and a board member for Trans-International Computer Investment Corporation (TCI), which handled classified government contracts, for which Newsom was issued a National Security Clearance.
 TCI went bankrupt in 1971 after what the Sacramento District Attorney called "the biggest stock fraud in California history".
 For most of 1969 and 1970, Newsom traveled across Europe alongside former SS security service member Otto von Bolschwing who had been brought to the U.S. by the CIA under Operation Paperclip and appointed TCI's president by Getty due to his former Nazi intelligence connections and their value in obtaining defense technology contracts.
 Newsom referred to von Bolschwing as "suave", "plausible", and "world weary".

 In 1975, Jerry Brown appointed Newsom to the Superior Court bench in Auburn (Placer County) and later to the state Court of Appeal in San Francisco, where he served until his retirement in 1995.
 In this role he ruled on several prominent cases including the right of privacy for people with HIV, the liability of the San Francisco 49ers for a player's injury and ruled against the prestigious Bohemian Club's ban on employing women.
-An advocate of rehabilitative justice, Newsom was also part of a panel of judges which ruled that the perpetrators of the 1976 Chowchilla mass kidnapping and live burial would be eligible for parole.
+An advocate of rehabilitative justice, Newsom was also part of a panel of judges which ruled that the perpetrators of the 1976 Chowchilla mass kidnapping would be eligible for parole.